 Branch of Service: Infantry

 Unit: 41st Virginia Infantry

-Gen Stuart described Parham's role at Crampton's Gap on September 14 in his official report:
+He was in command of Brigadier General William Mahone's small Brigade as Mahone had been wounded at Second Manassas in August.
+General Stuart described Parham's role at Crampton's Gap on South Mountain on September 14 in his official report:

-Parham still suffered from his wounding at Malvern Hill (July 1862), but continued in command of his Regiment at the battles of Chancellorsville (April 1863) where, according to General Mahone (OR), he 'was everywhere, though less arduous, well and bravely performed', Gettysburg (July), Bristoe (Va - October), and Mine Run (December).
-He was still listed in command as of August 1864, but was assigned duties as Provost Marshall at Richmond in October, and as commandant of a post at Hicksford, Va 30 November.
-He had returned to command of his Regiment by the end of January 1865, but "died before war's close, a belatedly mortal wound."
+Parham still suffered from his July 1862 wounding at Malvern Hill but continued in command of his Regiment at the battles of Chancellorsville (April 1863) where, according to General Mahone (OR), he 'was everywhere, though less arduous, well and bravely performed', Gettysburg (July), Bristoe Station (October), and Mine Run (December).
+He was still listed in command as of August 1864, but was assigned "light" duties as Provost Marshall at Richmond in October and as commandant of a post at Hicksford, VA on 30 November.
+He was retired to the Invalid Corps in March 1865 and surrendered at Raleigh, NC on 29 May 1865.